smyk07/ironer/README.md

 Install the CLI Globally

 ```
-npm i -g iron
+npm i -g ironer
 ```

 ## Usage

-Currently, iron can only create files, but in the future versions, it can do much more!
+Currently, ironer can only create files, but in the future versions, it can do much more!

 #### Make a file
 ```
-iron file <filename>
+ironer file <filename>
 ```
 This will create a file named `<filename>`.